raml-org/ramldt2jsonschema/README.md

 * `<ramlFile>` Path to a file containing at least one RAML data type (e.g. `path/to/api.raml`)
 * `<ramlTypeName>` RAML type name to convert to JSON schema
 * `--draft` Optional JSON Shema draft version to convert to.
 Supported values are: `04`, `06` and `07` (default)
+* `--validate` Validate output JSON Schema with Ajv.
+Throws an error if schema is invalid.
+Requires "ajv" to be installed. (default: false)

 #### js2dt